 Compression Bags

-Compression bags are vacuum-sealed bags that remove all air and compress your clothes to very small packages.
-While I love these for packing up stuff for my kids to go to college, I don’t recommend it for traveling.
+Compression bags are vacuum-sealed bags that remove all air, compressing your clothes into very small packages.
+While I love these for packing for my kids' college, I don't recommend them for travel.

 These vacuum compression bags can wrinkle clothes quite a bit.
-In addition, it can be challenging to use them for the way home, so you’ll have no way of getting all those items back home after your vacation.
+In addition, it can be challenging to use them on the way home, so you'll have no way to get all those items back home after your vacation unless you pack a small pump.

 Rolling Method

 The rolling method is my favorite option for travel.
-It’s easy to use, keeps clothes relatively wrinkle-free, and can be used with dirty and clean clothes.
+It's easy to use, keeps clothes relatively wrinkle-free, and works with both dirty and clean clothes.

-The rolling method is simple – you just roll your clothes and place them in the suitcase.
+The rolling method is simple - you just roll your clothes and place them in the suitcase.
 If you roll clothes tightly, you can save even more space in your suitcase.
-For dresses and shirts, you’ll want to first fold in the arms of the garment.
+For dresses and shirts, you'll want to fold the arms of the garment first.
 Once you have the rolled items, you can place them side by side in the suitcase.

 Wrapping Method